 When the helium in the core is exhausted, the core contracts again, heats up, and ignites the helium in a surrounding shell.
 The Sun now burns nuclear fuel in two shells, helium in a shell surrounding the carbon-oxygen core, and hydrogen in a shell surrounding the helium burning region.
 The two shells are separated by an intershell region consisting mainly of helium.
 This stage is referred to as the early asymptotic giant branch phase (E-AGB), because the second ascent of the giant branch merges almost asymptotically with the first giant branch (at least for some stellar masses).
-While the Sun ascends the asymptotic giant branch, the helium burning shell becomes thermally unstable (Schwarzschild and Härm, 1965, see also Section 5.6.1).
-Energy is not generated at a steady rate, but the hydrogen and helium burning shells alternate as the major contributor to the overall luminosity.
-The details are rather complex, but an overview can be obtained from Figure 1.6, showing the time evolution of the stellar region at the interface of the hydrogen envelope and the carbon-oxygen core.
-The hydrogen and helium burning shell is depicted as thick and thin solid black line, respectively.
+While the Sun ascends the asymptotic giant branch, the helium burning shell becomes thermally unstable (Schwarzschild and Härm 1965; see also Section 5.6.1).
+Energy is not generated at a steady rate, but the hydrogen and helium burning shell alternate as the major contributor to the overall luminosity.
 For about 90% of the time, the hydrogen burning shell provides the Sun's nuclear energy, while the helium shell is only marginally active.
 Hydrogen burning adds continuously to the mass of the helium zone, however, so that the temperature and density near this zone rise until energy is generated by helium burning at a rate that is larger than the rate at which it can be carried outward by radiative diffusion.
 As a result, a thermonuclear runaway occurs.
-The sudden release of energy drives convection within the helium-rich intershell and extinguishes the hydrogen burning shell.
+The sudden release of energy pushes out and cools the hydrogen burning shell until it ceases to burn.
 The helium burning shell is now the only source of nuclear energy.
-Eventually, the expansion and associated cooling quenches the helium shell flash (or thermal
+Eventually, the expansion quenches the helium shell flash (or thermal pulse) and the Sun contracts again.
+The hydrogen burning shell reignites and ultimately takes over as the dominant nuclear energy source, until the next thermal pulse occurs about 10 y later.
+The cycle may repeat many times.
+This evolutionary stage is called the thermally pulsing asymptotic giant branch (TP-AGB).
+The total amount of time the Sun spends on the AGB amounts only to about 20 My and is thus very short compared to the main-sequence lifetime.
+The thermal pulses cause the Sun's radius to vary periodically by a factor of 4, with the peak radius reaching close to the Earth.